steipete/steipete.com/_posts/2020-12-14-apple-silicon-mac-mini-for-ci.md

 The machines are marginally cheaper to host (129$/month vs 159$/month on MacStadium) but are still only on limited availability ([we only got 2 even though we ordered 5](https://twitter.com/steipete/status/1337170464460988417?s=21)) and software is still experimental.
 There's currently more problems than benefits in updating your fleet to M1, especially if you need to support versions below iOS 14.

 [My Twitter research](https://twitter.com/steipete/status/1333809139190034433?s=21) thread contains a few more details, and various stages of frustration and delight.
 Follow me if you enjoy such stories.

+PS: The header graphic is not broken, it's a random VNC corruption and I [rolled with it](https://twitter.com/facethewolf/status/1337733279454294019?s=21).